Mechanical keyboard switch comparison

 Mechanical Switch Brands

 For starters, let’s talk about the different brands of mechanical switches.
-Cherry MX are the most popular and widely desired mechanical switches on the market.
+Cherry MX is the most popular and widely desired mechanical switches on the market.
 They’re the original mechanical switch that other companies imitate.
 Cherry switches have always been manufactured in Germany, and most enthusiasts consider these to be the highest quality mechanical switches available.

 The drawback of Cherry MX switches is they’re more expensive than the Chinese-made switches, so you likely won’t find Cherry MX in budget mechanical keyboards.